Insider Guide: What to do in Havana

-Private restaurants (called “paladares”) in private homes are improving the dining scene.
+Private restaurants (called “paladares”) in private homes have been improving the dining scene for years.

-Plus, sophisticated boutique hotels exuding colonial-tinged Miami chic are suddenly full of U.S. visitors (thanks to a new “people-to-people” license provision), who now outnumber Canadian and European tourists.
+Sophisticated boutique hotels exuding colonial-tinged Miami chic have already been filled with U.S. visitors (thanks to a recent “people-to-people” license provision), who now outnumber Canadian and European tourists.

 Here’s what to do in Havana.